-The motorcycle manufacturer has received 43 complaints about this problem and it knows of three accidents and two injuries linked to the brake failure.
+The motorcycle manufacturer received 43 complaints about this problem.
+Also, the company is aware of three accidents and two injuries linked to the brake failure.

-Indeed, Harley Davidson says it is a serious problem, but they believe it can be fixed by flushing the brake fluid, something that is recommended owners do least every two years.
+Indeed, Harley Davidson says it is a serious problem, but they believe it can be fixed by flushing the brake fluid.
+This is something that is recommended owners do least every two years.
 However, many owners have not done so and this could be the problem.
 The recall allows owners of these vehicles to get it done at no cost to them.

 Harley Davidson Lemon Law Help — Call 800-235-6801

 Motorists who are grappling with ongoing problems with their vehicle due to defective brakes or other issues, could be eligible for compensation under California and or Federal Lemon Laws.

 Johnson Attorneys Group is dedicated to helping people and has served thousands of clients over the years.
 We handle both lemon law and personal injury cases.
 We helped our clients resolve their cases and we can help you.
 Call us for a FREE CONSULTATION at 800-235-6801.
 In lemon law cases, our attorneys fees do not come out of your settlement because the manufacturer is required to pay them directly to us under California Lemon Laws.
 However, for personal injury claims, our fees are paid only if we obtain a settlement for you.

 Latest posts by James Johnson ESQ (see all)